unoplatform/Uno.Wasm.Bootstrap/Readme.md

    <WasmShellMode>BrowserEmbedded</WasmShellMode>
    ```

-   A `embedded.js` file will be generated instead of the usual `index.html`, containing the required code to launch the application.
+   The `embedded.js` file will be generated instead of `index.html`, containing the required code to launch the application.

 2. In the HTML where you want to host the application, add the following:
    Using HTML: